sysml/chaos/smk/README.md

 # SimpleMaKe based Makefile example

-Let's now define a more complex Makfile to build an application called app, comprised of two source files and a library called apl, comprised of two more source files.
-Define the dependency between them and a set of build flags.
+Let's now define a more complex Makfile to build an application called app, comprised of two source files, as well as a library called apl, comprised of two more source files.
+The following code defines the dependency between the two and sets a few build flags.

 ```
 include smk/s.mk